The Bitwarden Blog

 - Succession and Promotion

 Onboarding presents a great opportunity to get employees started with proper digital security practices like a password manager.
 When a company engages new employees, faster onboarding means faster productivity.
 From an employee’s perspective, the less friction they have in accessing and setting up new tools, the sooner they can make a good first impression.
 NOTE: For current Bitwarden Teams and Enterprise administrators, feel free to check out a more detailed technical paper on Employee Onboarding and Succession.
-If you are not yet a Bitwarden user, you can sign up for a free trial.

 As employees move into new roles and responsibilities, they might need to transition software ownership.
 In other cases, like for a law firm or services company, employees handle multiple projects simultaneously and constantly hand off credentials to others.
 Managing several passwords across numerous projects, users, devices, and time zones goes from days to hours, or even minutes, with a password manager.